Reducing the eTMF complexity for Sponsors

 A possible way out

-How could both parties (CROs and Sponsors) use the eTMF structure which suits best to their individual requirements?
+How could both parties (CROs and Sponsors) use the eTMF structure that suits best to their individual requirements?

 The restructuring of the eTMFs can be easily done by using fme’s migration-center.
 Instead of migrating content from one content management system to another, the eTMF created by a CRO is migrated to the eTMF structure of the Sponsor.
 The complexity of handling the different structured eTMFs at the Sponsor is therefore reduced dramatically, by just using one eTMF structure.